 While generating leads look good on paper(and in front of leadership), a lead is only a potential customer, the keyword being potential.
 Customers generate income, not leads.
 Converting a potential customer should always be the focus of both marketing and sales teams.

-A funnel or pipeline is the route that your customers take from the point of the first contact with your brand to the moment they purchase your product/service.
+The traditional funnel is also broken.
+A funnel is the route that your customers take from the point of the first contact with your brand to the moment they purchase your product/service.
+Traditionally, it looked like this:

 Top of the Funnel: Lead Generation